 In prior years, the Company made certain other business acquisitions.
 These purchases were affected through an exchange of a combination of cash, Class A common stock, and by Lazard Ltd issuing shares of non-participating convertible Series A and Series B preferred stock, which are or were each convertible into Class A common stock.
 In connection with such acquisitions, as of December 31, 2011 and 2010, 47,474 and 1,295,029 shares of Class A common stock, respectively, were issuable on a non-contingent basis.
 Additionally, at December 31, 2010, 4,862 shares of Series A preferred stock were convertible into shares of Class A common stock on a non-contingent basis.
 During the year ended December 31, 2011, an additional 9,238 shares of Series A preferred stock became convertible, with the total of 14,100 shares of Series A preferred stock converting into 2,434,561 shares of Class A common stock during the year.
 Depending upon the future performance of such businesses acquired, at December 31, 2011 and 2010, 7,921 and 17,159 shares of Series A preferred stock were contingently convertible into shares of Class A common stock.
-See Note 15 of Notes to Consolidated Financial Statements for additional information relating to preferred stock.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)